 - Steel, unlike wood, is not exactly prone to lighting on fire, so that’s another significant factor that adds to the overall longevity!

-Although wooden barndominiums have a longer life expectancy, if treated with regular maintenance and well taken care of, steel barndominiums are a lot tougher and a lot more durable in the face of extreme weather conditions and complications.
+Although wooden barndominiums have a longer life expectancy, if treated with regular maintenance and well taken care of, steel barndominiums are a lot tougher and much more durable in the face of extreme weather conditions and complications.

-So if you’re living in tornado alley, for example, it’s a lot more worth it to get a barndominium made out of steel, as the longevity will be longer if you take all of the weather risks into consideration!
+So if you’re living in tornado alley, for example, it’s a lot more worth getting a barndominium made out of steel, as the longevity will be longer if you take all of the weather risks into consideration!

 Is a barndominium cheaper to build?

-It’s easy to think that, considering how safe and durable barndominiums are, they will be more expensive than normal housing, right?
+Considering how safe and durable barndominiums are, it’s easy to think that they will be more expensive than normal housing, right?
 Well, that would be wrong!
-Despite being incredibly tough and convenient in states at risk of extreme weather conditions, barndominiums are actually a lot cheaper to build than regular houses.
+Despite being incredibly tough and convenient in states at risk of extreme weather conditions, barndominiums are cheaper to build than regular houses.

 As most of the structure is built out of steel, the material costs are around 50% cheaper on average compared to all of the traditional construction materials used in regular houses and other types of buildings.

-Also, as most of the steel structure for constructing a barndominium comes already pre-fabricated, they’re around 50% faster to build than other regular houses.
+Also, as most of the steel structures for constructing a barndominium are already pre-fabricated, they’re around 50% faster to build than other regular houses.
 So not only is a barndominium cheaper to build, but it’s also a lot faster and will be up and ready in a lot less time!

 Of course, this can vary depending on how you’re building the barndominium.
 If you add extra materials or reinforcements, or you have a rather complicated or extended design, then the material costs and the time needed might increase and might end up being more or less equal to a normal house.
 But as a general rule, they are cheaper, faster, and incredibly convenient.